Service. Safety. Satisfaction.

 About Tyre Network

 Incorporated in 2001, Tyre Network is a 100% Australian-owned nationwide company and has been a major tyre supplier in Australia for over 20 years.
-We have four branches, strategically located in Ormeau (QLD), Eastern Creek (NSW) and Derrimut (VIC).
+We have three branches, strategically located in Ormeau (QLD), Eastern Creek (NSW) and Derrimut (VIC).

 We’re proud of what we’ve achieved and the relationships we have built both personally and professionally.
 Our employees past and present have gone on to become industry experts and stand behind every single tyre they ship.
 We are committed to providing high levels of service to all our customers.
 Their safety is always foremost in mind, ensuring the satisfaction consistent with being a trusted supplier.